dfds-data/terraform-modules/modules/lambda_cronjob/README.md

 You will need to have created a builds bucket.
 You can create it with the base_infrastructure module, or create it manually.

-The module will generate a dummy lambda layer and a dummy lambda function.
-You can change these with the aws cli.

 ```
 module "cronjob" {